build3r/TodayILearned/stoic_lessons/lessons_2021.md

     6. How did I steer away from serenity?
     7. What did I do that was unfriendly, unsocial, or uncaring?
     8. What did I fail to do in all these things?
 22. Jan 22: People do bad things because they don't reflect upon what they did and only care about what to do.
 But our future plans descend from the past.
-The stoic believed in journaling your thoughts and actions as way to refelect upon them.
+The stoic believed in journaling your thoughts and actions as way to reflect upon them.
 23. Jan 23: Money only marginally changes things, it doesn't solve all the problems which people with no money believe it solves.
 External things (money) can't fix internal issues.
 24. Jan 24: Just don't learn at surface level push for a deeper understanding.
-25. Jan 25: If you keep your desires for what you actually enjoy tehn you will be more free and happy than struggling to achieve things just show off.
+25. Jan 25: If you keep your desires for what you actually enjoy then you will be more free and happy than struggling to achieve things just show off.
 26. Jan 26: Have mantra in life which you can use in time you are going astray or taken up by your emotion.
-It could be like Macrus' “I have the power within me to keep that out.
+It could be like Marcus' “I have the power within me to keep that out.
 I can see the truth.”
 27. Jan 27: Train yourself in 3 distinct areas of your life
     1. Desires and Aversion: Don't just rely on the signal of your body, see what is good and avoid the bad.
     2. Impulse to act/Motivation: Ask yourself are you doing it for the right reason?